aazuspan/leaflet-feature-legend/README.md

-# leaflet-icon-legend
+# leaflet-feature-legend
-A Leaflet plugin for creating feature legends using icons
+A Leaflet plugin for creating feature legends.

 ### Example
 ```